vtog/labGuides/source/env/sriov.rst

       ip link set ens6f1 vf 5 mac 52:54:00:a6:12:05
       ip link set ens6f1 vf 6 mac 52:54:00:a6:13:01

-   .. note:: If the VF's are NOT created, you may need to add "ixgbe.max_vfs=7" to the
+   .. note:: If the VF's are NOT created, you may need to add "ixgbe.max_vfs=7"
-      kernel command line options.
-(This could igb or ixgbe depending on your interface.)
+      to the kernel command line options.
+Depending on your NIC this could be igb or ixgbe or whatever_driver.

       The follow process walks through updating the host kernel:
       `Configuring kernel command-line parameters